bufbuild/buf-examples/protovalidate/README.md

 * [Quickstart code](grpc-java/README.md) for [Protovalidate in gRPC and Java][grpc-java]
 * [Quickstart code](grpc-python/README.md) for [Protovalidate in gRPC and Python][grpc-python]

-## Using Protovalidate in Kafka

-[Quickstart code](bufstream/README.md) for [Using Protovalidate in Kafka with Bufstream][bufstream] shows how to enforce schemas within the Bufstream Kafka broker.
-The only code changed during the tutorial is in Protobuf and YAML files, so only a Go example is provided.
-It contains a `start` directory with a starting state and `finish` with a working solution.

 [protovalidate]: https://buf.build/docs/protovalidate/
 [quickstart]: https://buf.build/docs/protovalidate/quickstart/
 [adding-protovalidate]: https://buf.build/docs/protovalidate/schemas/adding-protovalidate/